rakki194/yipyap/docs/linting.md

 };
 ```

 This error occurs when mocking contexts with required properties.
-To avoid this:
-1. Check the context interface for all required properties
-2. Mock all required properties, even if unused in the test
-3. Use `vi.fn()` for function properties
-4. Keep mock values simple but valid
-5. Consider creating a helper function to generate mock contexts
+When mocking a context, it's important to first check the context interface to identify all required properties that need to be included.
+Every required property must be mocked, even if it won't be directly used in the test, to satisfy TypeScript's type checking.
+For function properties, use `vi.fn()` to create mock functions that can be tracked for calls and responses.

+The mock values should be kept simple while still being valid according to the type definitions.
+To make context mocking more maintainable, consider creating a dedicated helper function that generates properly typed mock contexts with all required properties.

 ## 4. Translation Parameter Type Mismatches